-Dianne: I defend management in litigation of employment disputes, ranging from discrimination to harassment, to wage and hour and breach of contract.
-Additionally, I handle high level investigations, as well as provide strategic advice and counsel regarding sensitive employment matters.
+Dianne: I defend management in litigation of employment disputes, ranging from discrimination and harassment to wage and hour and breach of contract.
+Additionally, I handle high-level investigations, as well as provide strategic advice and counsel regarding sensitive employment matters.

 Matthew: I mostly handle wage and hour class action litigation and have spent a lot of time going to trial lately.
 I also defend employers against alleged suits of discrimination, harassment, and retaliation, as well as handle traditional labor matters involving union contract negotiation, union organizing campaigns, and charges with the NLRB.

 What types of clients do you represent?

 Dianne: I represent employers of all sizes, from Fortune 100 companies to regional and family-owned companies in California and beyond.
 A lot of my clients are in the health care space, which includes representation of the largest public health plan in the U.S. I also represent financial institutions, nonprofit organizations, and entertainment companies, including an international satellite broadcaster and a major concert promoter.

 Matthew: In addition to the industries noted by Dianne, I also represent professional sports organizations and energy companies, as well as a national retail grocer.
 We see a considerable amount of union organizing activity in the trucking and waste hauling area, and most of the wage and hour cases I handle are for our hospital and health system clients.

 What types of cases/deals do you work on?